kienkauko/microVM/README.md

 `sudo firecracker --config-file vm_config.json`

 If you encounter the error /dev/root: Can't open blockdev while booting then probably it is the [ACPI bug](https://github.com/firecracker-microvm/firecracker/issues/4881) I have mentiond above.
 Try to compile lower version Kernel with lower version Firecracker.

+If you encounter the error `Failed to open the API socket at: /run/firecracker.socket.
+Check that it is not already used.` when running the ``sudo firecracker ...` cmd then please remove the socket by `sudo rm -f /run/firecracker.socket`